 Nuria Oliver, winner of the 2016 European Digital Woman of the Year Award, has said that ‘digital disruption risks exacerbating the lack of diversity in tech, but also holds promise for positive change.
 Oliver observed that ‘The percentage of girls and women in technology in most Western countries is simply not acceptable.
 But in the future, we will only be able to address problems like global warming and the ageing population with the help of technology.
 So we need all our diverse human capital on board: to optimise innovation potential and to increase our chances of success in these important fields.’
-Website for the European Ada Awards: www.adaawards.com
+Click here to access the website of the European Ada Awards.

 Digital Girls European Partners

 Dona Daria is an expertise centre for emancipation in Rotterdam.
 It was established in 2006 through a merge of six organisations with different cultural roots.
 Themes of expertise are participation, self-determination, domestic violence, health issues and integration of disadvantaged groups, including migrants. https://www.donadaria.nl